tasket/wyng-backup/README.md

 #### prune

-Quickly reclaims space on a backup drive by removing any prior backup session you specify; it does this without re-writing data blocks or compromising volume integrity.
+Reclaim space on a backup drive by removing prior backup session(s) you specify.

 To use, supply a single exact date-time in _YYYYMMDD-HHMMSS_ format to remove a specific session, or two date-times representing a range: